gleisonsdm/TaskMiner/README.md

 ## Running

+The best way to run the TaskMiner is to adapt the script below to your environment.
+This script receives two arguments:
-To run TaskMiner, you can run the run.sh bash script, passing as arguments the directory which llvm-build and TaskMiner are located and a directory containing source files to be processed.
-Arguments can be passed in command line to change behaviour of the script.
+* the directory with the llvm-build and TaskMiner are located
+* a directory containing source files to be processed.

+To run it, do:

     ./run.sh -d <root folder> -src <folder with files to be processed>

-Or you can run TaskMiner by copying and pasting the text below into a shell script file.
-You will have to change text between pointy brackets, e.g., *< like this >* to adapt the script to your environment.
+You will have to change text between pointy brackets, e.g., *< like this >* to adapt the script to your environment:

  	LLVM_PATH="<root folder>/llvm-build/bin"